 This group acts in an advisory and consultative capacity on matters related to pedagogy, strategic implementation, curriculum direction, and student and staff wellbeing.
-The aim of this group is to give agency to staff.
-The group is composed of permanent and non-permanent members, and the meetings held are open; approximately six to eight per year.
+The aim of this group is to give agency to our school community in these areas.
+The group is composed of 13 to 16 members and they all represent members of our community.
+The group meets 6 times a year.